 This Appendix introduces the security elements specific to the optional features in Java Card specifications.
-This concerns the biometric templates management and the extended memory feature described hereafter:
+This concerns the biometric templates management, the JCRMI, the extended memory, the Sensitive Result and the Sensitive Array features described hereafter:

-- The Extended Memory feature is an API-based mechanism to access the external memory outside the addressable Java Card VM space. - The Biometric templates feature if integrated into the TOE shall be securely managed.
-This includes: (1) Atomic update of biometric reference templates and try counter, (2) No rollback on the biometric-checking function, (3) Keeping the reference template (once initialized) secret (for instance, no clear-biometric-reading function), (4) Enhanced protection of biometric template's security attributes (state, try counter...) in confidentiality and integrity.
+- 1. The Biometric templates feature if integrated into the TOE shall be securely managed.
+This includes: (1) Atomic update of biometric reference templates and try counter, (2) No rollback on the biometric-checking function, (3) Keeping the reference template (once initialized) secret (for instance, no clear-biometric-reading function), (4) Enhanced protection of biometric template's security attributes (state, try counter...) in confidentiality and integrity. - 2.
+JCRMI provides a mechanism for a client application running on the CAD platform to invoke a method on a remote object on the card.
+The CAD issues commands to the card, which in turn dispatches them to the appropriate object.
+The applet owner of those objects controls the access to exported objects and the JCRE ensures coherence and synchronization of the remote object with its on-card representative. - The Extended Memory feature is an API-based mechanism to access the external memory outside the addressable Java Card VM space.
+The Sensitive Result feature is an API-based mechanism which allows to double-check the value returned by sensitive methods. - 4.
+The SensitiveArrays Class provides methods for creating and handling integrity-sensitive array objects. - 5.
+SensitiveResult Class provides methods for asserting results of sensitive functions.

 What follows are security elements related to these optional features introduced in Java Card specifications.
-Therefore, it is the responsibility of the Security Target editor to include these security elements.
+Therefore, it is the responsibility of the Security Target editor to include these security elements if the feature is supported.